Subacute combined degeneration

 Call your health care provider if abnormal sensations, muscle weakness, or other symptoms of subacute combined degeneration develop.
 This is particularly important if you or a family member has had pernicious anemia or other risk factors.

-Some vegetarian diets may be low in vitamin B12.
+Some vegetarian diets, especially vegan, may be low in vitamin B12.
 Taking a supplement can prevent the disorder.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.